-2.5 Stepped Interventions - This Section Should be tailored to the school
+2.5 Stepped Interventions

-The following are examples of interventions which may be considered by schools to support the promotion of regular attendance:
+The following are examples of interventions which may be considered by school to support the promotion of regular attendance:

-97% - 95% Early Warning Early awareness raising, 'phone call home, monitored by class / form teachers 95% - 92% School Monitoring Letters of concern, 1:1 meetings, home visits, concern escalated to senior staff 92% - 90% School Intervention (stage 1) Attendance Report Card School letter to raise awareness of Fixed Penalty process in cases of unauthorised absence, meetings with parents/carers, continued school support 90% and below Attendance Service and School Intervention (stage 2) Attendance Panel, Parenting Contract, Attendance Report Card, Home Visits, Meeting with Locality Attendance Officer, Education Penalty Warning from LA / Penalty Notice (which could lead to prosecution) Unauthorised attendance that falls below 75% can be an underlying risk factor and indicative of a safeguarding concern.
+97% - 95% Early Warning Early awareness raising, 'phone call home, monitored by class / form teachers 95% - 92% School Monitoring Letters of concern, 1:1 meetings, home visits, concern escalated to senior staff 92% - 90% School Intervention (stage 1) Attendance Report Card School letter to raise awareness of Fixed Penalty process in cases of unauthorised absence, meetings with parents/carers, continued school support 90% and below Attendance Service and School Intervention (stage 2) Attendance Panel, Parenting Contract, Attendance Report Card, Home Visits, Meeting with Locality Attendance Officer, Education Penalty Warning from LA / Penalty Notice (which could lead to prosecution)

+Unauthorised attendance that falls below 75% can be an underlying risk factor and indicative of a safeguarding concern.
 All of the above should be underpinned by the offer of ongoing support to address identified difficulties.